 Of course, that's difficult to do manually — and that's why my recommended tool is CoSchedule (because that's what I've been using for years).
 There are, however other tools out there that folks might like better such as DivvyHQ or forMarketer — each tool has its strengths and weaknesses cc just depends on your needs.
 But one thing they all share is the ability to customize and program your article distribution so that it's an integral part of your content marketing strategy.

-Building an effective strategy for content distribution is not bread and butter.
+Building an effective distribution strategy for your content marketing is not bread and butter.
 But if you are in for the long haul, it inevitably gets easier with each published piece.

 If you follow our suggestions and invest some time into researching and identifying your target audience, planning your execution, tracking, measuring and adjusting your strategy, you can win big.